Who are we?

 Matt Black is the director/editor of the feature documentary Bright Spark: The Reconciliation of Trevor Southey which had a six week theatrical run in Utah and will air nationally on PBS in 2024.
 He served on the steering committee of the Seattle Documentary Association from 2016-2017, and his experience with that group inspired him to start a similar association to serve the filmmaking community here in Utah.
 Matt has a master's degree in Documentary Film from Stanford University and was a Filmmaker-in-Residence at the Utah Film Center from 2021-2023.

-• J.R.
+J.R.
 Hardman

 J.R.
 Hardman serves as Associate Producer at PBS Utah for the award-winning series This is Utah and Utah Insight.
 She previously served as Operations Manager for Sundance Institute Artist Programs; as Senior Tour Manager for Campus Movie Fest, the world's largest student film festival; and as Technical Director for Camp Flix kids filmmaking camp.
-J.R. has created short films which have premiered at a variety of festivals including the Outfest and the Hot Springs Documentary Film Festival.
+J.R. has created short films which have premiered at a variety of festivals including Outfest and the Hot Springs Documentary Film Festival.
 She earned her BA in Cinema/Television Production and Spanish from the University of Southern California.
 J.R.’s first feature-length documentary as director, Reenactress, is currently in production.
-She also serves as Co-chair of the Membership Committee for the Documentary Producers Alliance.
+She also serves as Co-chair of the Membership Committee and on the Board for the Documentary Producers Alliance.

 STEERING COMMITTEE MEMBER

-• Holly Tuckett
+Holly Tuckett

 STEERING COMMITTEE MEMBER